Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] `Class methods can modify the state of the class, but they can't directly modify the state of an instance that inherits from that class.`
 - [ ] `A class method is similar to a regular function, but a class method doesn't take any arguments.`
 - [ ] `Class methods hold all of the data for a particular class.`

+#### Q53.
+What does it mean for a function to have linear runtime?
+- [ ] You did not use very many advanced computer programming concepts in your code.
+- [ ] The difficulty level your code is written at is not that high.
+- [ ] It will take your program less than half a second to run.
+- [x] The amount of time it takes the function to complete grows linearly as the input size increases.